m3h/cp/README.md

 # cp
-A simple implementation of the GNU cp command
+A simple implementation of the GNU cp command that is probably wholly incomplete and unusable